Graduate Certificate in Museum Studies

 Certificate Program Requirements

-The certificate program consists of five courses (15 credits) at the graduate level and confers a Certificate upon successfully completing the program in conjunction with a UWM graduate degree.
-The four core courses must be taken in the following sequence, while the fifth course may be taken at any time after the completion of Anthro 721:
+For students entering the program Fall 2019 and thereafter, the certificate program consists of six courses (18 credits) at the graduate level and confers a Certificate upon successfully completing the program in conjunction with a UWM graduate degree.*

-- Anthro 720 – History and Theory of Museums, 3 credits
+- Anthro 720, History and Theory of Museums

-- Anthro 721 – Administration and Organization of Museums, 3 credits
+- Anthro 721, Administration and Organization of Museums

-- Anthro 722 – Visitor Experience and Design in Museums, 3 credits
+- Anthro 722, Visitor Experience Design in Museums

 Graduate Grievance Procedures